v-gilbert/quantumbenchmarkzoo/content/business-info/roadmaps.md

 # Roadmaps

-The presentation of the roadmaps is split into two main parts.
-The first part presents the roadmaps that are structured with detailed timelines.
-The second part presents the roadmaps composed of milestones without detailed timelines.
+The roadmaps are presented in two main parts.
+The first part presents the roadmaps structured with detailed timelines, and the second part focuses on roadmaps composed of milestones without detailed timelines.

 ## Time-line Roadmaps

-The following table present the roadmap publicly published of each manufacturer in a timeline fashion.
+The following table presents the roadmap publicly published by each manufacturer in a timeline fashion.
 The quantities recorded are:
 - Number of physical qubits $$n_{phys}$$
 - 2-qubit average error rate $$\epsilon_{phys}$$
 - Number of logical qubits $$n_{log}$$